Rudyard Kipling, Bringing the Jungle Mystique to Vermont

 In his later years, he strongly expressed controversial views that prompted some readers to cease the value they had once placed on his earlier work.
 However, others have separated the artist from the art and continued to read his poetry and books.
 The Jungle Book, in particular, became a lucrative film franchise well into the 21st century.
 Read more details about Kipling here: https://www.poetryfoundation.org/poets/rudyard-kipling.

 Much of this writer’s work drew upon the experiences of his birthplace of Bombay, India, and his father’s experiences there.
 A list of his works can be found here: https://www.nobelprize.org/prizes/literature/1907/kipling/bibliography.

-Dummerston remains a small town with a population of fewer than 2,000.
+Dummerston remains a small town to this day.